sarahaime/stock-quote-api/README.md

 * An internal stock service that queries external APIs to retrieve the requested quote information

-## Minimum requirements
 ### API service

-* ✅ Endpoints in the API service should require authentication (no anonymous requests should be allowed).
+* Endpoints in the API service require authentication (no anonymous requests are allowed).
 Each request should be authenticated via Basic Authentication.
-  * ✅ To register a user the API service must receive a request with an email address, user role and return a randomized password, like this:
+  * To register a user the API service must receive a request with an email address, user role and return a randomized password, like this:

     Request example: